jcvroman/vraasnekkeri.com/Content/fastingreporter-readme.md

 Navigate FastingReporter by using the Dashboard, Fast List, Entry List, Daily List and Settings buttons at the bottom of the screen.

 ### Dashboard
+For iOS 16 and newer, it displays a central compact look at Fast, Fast Chart and Daily Chart.
+When the screen height is small (e.g. an iPhone in landscape mode), the Daily Chart is not displayed.

+#### Each chart:
++ Is sorted by descending date by default.
++ Includes data from 3 days back.

-It displays a central compact look at Fast, Fast List and Daily List.
+For iOS 14 and 15, it displays a central compact look at Fast, Fast List and Daily List.
 When the screen height is small (e.g. an iPhone in landscape mode), the Daily List is not displayed.

 #### Each list:
 + Is sorted by descending date by default.
 + Can be sorted (descending and ascending) by tapping on the list headers.
 Tap again on a header to toggle the sort order.
-+ Include data from 3 days back.
++ Includes data from 3 days back.

 ### Fast
 #### The current fast.
 I.e. The time since the most recent carb entry (per it's date/time) in the Health app.